-Later, after I married and had children, I started writing short stories.
-I took a course from Palmer Writing School, which led me to doing writing assignments that had to be turned in by a certain date.
-This helped me to understand that writing for a living meant completing a book for publication by an editorial deadline, or what I had written would not get published if I couldn’t make the deadline, say, in time for a Christmas book or any other holiday.
+My Writing Journey began after I married my high school sweetheart and had two children while working as a temp (shorthand and typing) for various companies.
+I read storybooks to our son and daughter at bedtime and started writing short stories on my portable typewriter while everyone slept.
+During this time, I took a course from Palmer Writing School, which led me to doing writing assignments that had to be turned in by a certain date.
+This helped me to understand that writing for a living meant completing a book for publication by an editorial deadline, or what I had written would not get published if I couldn’t make the deadline, say, in time for a Christmas book.

-It was during this time that I met Patricia Kay who would later become a USA Today Bestselling author of 50+ novels.
+It was during this time that I met Patricia Kay who would later become a USA Today Bestselling author of 50 plus novels.
 Pat invited me to her first book signing of her first published romance Cinderella Girl written under her pen name Trisha Alexander.
 At the book signing, Pat invited me to attend a meeting of West Houston RWA, where the members were either published romance writers or aspiring romance writers or, like me, just wanted to be around serious writers of fiction.

 I must say here that, at the time, I wasn’t interested in learning how to write romances.
 I just knew I wanted to write stories.
 And I figured WHRWA (a chapter of the national organization Romance Writers of America®) was a good place to start, so I joined the group in 1991.
-I was also required to join RWA who held yearly conferences, a number of which I attended.
+I was also required to join RWA that held yearly conferences, a number of which I attended.

 At WHRWA, I met and learned from a number of published authors who gave workshops during the monthly meetings.
 Among those published authors were Susan Wiggs, Barbara Dawson Smith, Heather MacAllister, Deeanne Gist, Sarah Andre, Cheryl Bolen, Christie Craig, Shana Galen, and Kerrelyn Sparks.